waylaidwanderer/node-chatgpt-api/README.md

     "error": "There was an error communicating with ChatGPT."
 }
 ```

+## Caveats
+Since `text-chat-davinci-002-20230126` is ChatGPT's raw model, I had to do my best to replicate the way the official ChatGPT website uses it.
+This means it may not behave exactly the same in some ways:
+- conversations are not tied to any user IDs, so if that's important to you, you should implement your own user ID system
+- ChatGPT's model parameters are unknown, so I set some defaults that I thought would be reasonable, such as `temperature: 0.7`
+- conversations are limited to roughly the last 3000 tokens, so earlier messages may be forgotten during longer conversations
+  - this works in a similar way to ChatGPT, except I'm pretty sure they have some additional way of retrieving context from earlier messages when needed (which can probably be achieved with embeddings, but I consider that out-of-scope for now)
+- I removed "knowledge cutoff" from the ChatGPT preamble ("You are ChatGPT..."), which stops it from refusing to answer questions about events after 2021-09, as it does have some training data from after that date.
+This means it may answer questions about events after 2021-09, but it's not guaranteed to be accurate.

 ## Contributing
 If you'd like to contribute to this project, please create a pull request with a detailed description of your changes.